How Medical Emergencies and Disabilities Affect Car Accident Lawsuits

 In most vehicle accident cases, the at-fault driver is responsible for any accident-related damages, such as vehicle repairs, medical bills, lost income, and pain and suffering.
 But who will pay these damages when the accident is caused by an unforeseen medical emergency?

-In most states, a driver who can prove that the accident was the result of an unforeseeable and sudden medical emergency won’t be held legally responsible for damage, even if another party was seriously hurt or killed.
-When this defense is raised successfully, the person harmed in the accident must look to their own insurance coverage to pay for damage, similar to the way they would if they were hit by an uninsured driver.
+In most states, a driver can avoid legal responsibility if they prove the accident resulted from an unforeseeable medical emergency.
+Even if another party was seriously hurt or killed, they won’t be held liable.
+When this defense is successful, the injured person must rely on their own insurance for compensation.
+This is similar to how they would handle being hit by an uninsured driver.

 If you were the driver with the medical emergency, you would likewise need to rely on your own auto insurance coverage.
 However, a few states don’t recognize the “sudden emergency defense.”
 If your state is one of those, you would follow the traditional rules for establishing fault and pursuing damages.